-Neither of the oven methods require draining water, but drying them beforehand is a good idea.
+Neither of these methods requires removing excess water, but drying them beforehand is a good idea.

 This would make the meal more like a pasta salad.

-Now that the Zucchini Noodles are cooked, topping them with any sauce desired, or, add other sources of protein and veggies to the meal.
+Now that the Zucchini Noodles are ready to eat, top them with any sauce desired, and add other sources of protein and veggies to the meal if desired.